datastax/dsbulk/manual/settings.md

 How many times to retry a failed query.
 Only valid for use with DSBulk's default retry policy (`MultipleRetryPolicy`).

 Default: **10**.

+#### --driver.advanced.resolve-contact-points<br />--datastax-java-driver.advanced.resolve-contact-points _&lt;boolean&gt;_

+Whether to resolve the addresses passed to `basic.contact-points`.

+If this is true, addresses are created with `InetSocketAddress(String, int)`: the host name will be resolved the first time, and the driver will use the resolved IP address for all subsequent connection attempts.
+If this is false, addresses are created with `InetSocketAddress.createUnresolved()`: the host name will be resolved again every time the driver opens a new connection.
+This is useful for containerized environments where DNS records are more likely to change over time (note that the JVM and OS have their own DNS caching mechanisms, so you might need additional configuration beyond the driver).

+This option only applies to the contact points specified in the configuration.
+It has no effect on dynamically discovered peers: the driver relies on Cassandra system tables, which expose raw IP addresses.
+Use a custom address translator (see `advanced.address-translator`) to convert them to unresolved addresses (if you're in a containerized environment, you probably already need address translation anyway).

+Default: **true**.

 #### --driver.advanced.address-translator.class<br />--datastax-java-driver.advanced.address-translator.class _&lt;string&gt;_